hartwigmedical/actin/algo/README.md

 Rule | When does a patient pass evaluation? | Note
 ---|---|---
 IS_ELIGIBLE_FOR_TREATMENT_WITH_ CURATIVE_INTENT | Currently resolves to not evaluated
+IS_ELIGIBLE_FOR_ON_LABEL_DRUG_X | Currently resolves to undetermined
 HAS_EXHAUSTED_SOC_TREATMENTS | Currently resolves to undetermined
-HAS_DECLINED_SOC_TREATMENTS | Currently resolves to undetermined
-IS_ELIGIBLE_FOR_ON_LABEL_DRUG_X | Currently resolves to undetermined
-HAS_HAD_AT_LEAST_X_ APPROVED_TREATMENT_LINES | Currently resolves to undetermined
+HAS_HAD_AT_LEAST_X_ APPROVED_TREATMENT_LINES | Currently resolves to undetermined, unless there is no prior treatment history and X>0, then resolve to FAIL
 HAS_HAD_AT_LEAST_X_SYSTEMIC_ TREATMENT_LINES | Prior tumor treatments > nr of lines in case systemic = 1 => X
 HAS_HAD_AT_MOST_X_SYSTEMIC_ TREATMENT_LINES | Prior tumor treatments > nr of lines in case systemic = 1 <= X
 HAS_HAD_TREATMENT_NAME_X | Prior tumor treatments > name contains X
-HAS_HAD_CATEGORY_X_TREATMENT | Prior tumor treatments > categories contains X | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Surgery, Transplantation, Antiviral therapy, Vaccine, Car T, TCR T,  Gene therapy
+HAS_HAD_CATEGORY_X_TREATMENT | Prior tumor treatments > categories contains "X"
-HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPE_Y | Prior tumor treatments > categories contains "X" and corresponding type like %Y% | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Transplantation, Car T (since these have a corresponding type in model)
+HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPE_Y | Prior tumor treatments > categories contains "X" and corresponding type like %Y% HAS_HAD_CATEGORY_X_TREATMENT_IGNORING_TYPE_Y | Prior tumor treatments > categories contains "X" and corresponding type not like any %Y%
-HAS_HAD_CATEGORY_X_TREATMENT_IGNORING_TYPE_Y | Prior tumor treatments > categories contains "X" and corresponding type not like any %Y% | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Transplantation, Car T (since these have a corresponding type in model).
-Multiple names in Y can be specified within 1 rule, separated by ";"
-HAS_HAD_CATEGORY_X_TREATMENT_AND_AT_LEAST_Y_LINES | Prior tumor treatments > categories contains "X" and number of lines => Y | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Surgery, Transplantation, Antiviral therapy, Vaccine, Car T, TCR T,  Gene therapy
+HAS_HAD_CATEGORY_X_TREATMENT_AND_ AT_LEAST_Y_LINES | Prior tumor treatments > categories contains "X" and number of lines => Y
-HAS_HAD_CATEGORY_X_TREATMENT_AND_AT_MOST_Y_LINES | Prior tumor treatments > categories contains "X" and number of lines <= Y | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Surgery, Transplantation, Antiviral therapy, Vaccine, Car T, TCR T,  Gene therapy
+HAS_HAD_CATEGORY_X_TREATMENT_AND_ AT_MOST_Y_LINES | Prior tumor treatments > categories contains "X" and number of lines <= Y
-HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPE_Y_ AND_AT_LEAST_Z_LINES | categories contains "X" and corresponding type like %Y% and number of lines => Z | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Transplantation, Car T (since these have a corresponding type in model)
+HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPE_Y_ AND_AT_LEAST_Z_LINES | categories contains "X" and corresponding type like %Y% and number of lines => Z
-HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPE_Y_ AND_AT_MOST_Z_LINES | categories contains "X" and corresponding type like %Y% and number of lines <= Z | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Transplantation, Car T (since these have a corresponding type in model)
+HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPE_Y_ AND_AT_MOST_Z_LINES | categories contains "X" and corresponding type like %Y% and number of lines <= Z
-HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPES_Y_ AND_AT_MOST_Z_LINES | categories contains "X" and corresponding types like any %Y% (split per ";") and distinct number of lines <= Z | "X" can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Transplantation, Car T (since these have a corresponding type in model).
+HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPES_Y_ AND_AT_MOST_Z_LINES | categories contains "X" and corresponding types like any %Y% (split per ";") and distinct number of lines <= Z
-HAS_HAD_FLUOROPYRIMIDINE_TREATMENT | Prior tumor treatments > name contains any fluoropyrimidine | Fluoropyrimidines: Capecitabine, Carmofur, Doxifluridine, Fluorouracil, Tegafur (T.B.D.)
-HAS_HAD_TAXANE_TREATMENT | Prior tumor treatments > name contains any taxane | Taxanes: Paclitaxel, Docetaxel, Cabazitaxel (T.B.D.)
-HAS_HAD_TAXANE_TREATMENT_AND_AT_MOST_X_LINES | Prior tumor treatments > name contains any taxane and and number of lines <= X  | Taxanes: Paclitaxel, Docetaxel, Cabazitaxel (T.B.D.)
-HAS_HAD_TYROSINE_KINASE_TREATMENT |  Prior tumor treatments > category = 'Targeted therapy' & T.B.D.
 HAS_HAD_INTRATUMORAL_INJECTION_TREATMENT | Currently resolves to undetermined
 IS_PARTICIPATING_IN_ANOTHER_TRIAL | Won't be evaluated
-HAS_PARTICIPATED_IN_CURRENT_TRIAL | T.B.D. | Currently resolves to not evaluated
+HAS_PARTICIPATED_IN_CURRENT_TRIAL | Currently resolves to not evaluated

+'Category' can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Surgery, Transplantation, Antiviral therapy, Vaccine, Car T, TCR T,  Gene therapy.

+In addition, the following 'Categories' can be assigned:
+- Taxane - Treatment names: Paclitaxel, Docetaxel, Cabazitaxel
+- Fluoropyrimidine - Treatment names: Capecitabine, Carmofur, Doxifluridine, Fluorouracil, Tegafur
+- Tyrosine kinase inhibitors - Category = 'Targeted therapy' and (T.B.D.)

+'Category' with 'type' can be only one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Transplantation, Car T ; since these have a corresponding type in treatment model.
+For type, multiple types can be specified within one rule, seperated by ";"

 ##### Rules related to prior primary tumors